mohammadribhee/TrendingRepositories/README.md

   4-Assign the generated token as the value of GITHUB_TOKEN in the .env file

 - **on IOS**
-  1- flutter pub get.
+  1. Run `flutter pub get`.
-  2- sudo gem install cocoapods.
+  2. Install CocoaPods: `sudo gem install cocoapods`.
-  3- flutter clean.
+  3. Clean the project: `flutter clean`.
-  4- flutter pub get
+  4. Run `flutter pub get` again.
-  5- on your project ---> cd ios.
+  5. Navigate to your iOS project folder: `cd ios`.
-  6- pod install.
+  6. Install the necessary pods: `pod install`.
-  7- now you can run on your Xcode.
+  7. Now you can run the project on Xcode.

 - ## Incomplete Features